Baba I

 Baba I village (Papiakum) is one of the four villages that make up Babessi subdivision and one of the thirteen villages of Ngoketunjia division of the North West region of Cameroon.
-Baba I village is located along the ring road from Bamenda some 50 km away from Bamenda town on the Bamenda-Nkambe stretch of the ring road just before one reaches Bamunka (Ndop town).
+Baba I village is located along the ring road from Bamenda some 58 km away from Bamenda town on the Bamenda-Nkambe stretch of the ring road just before one reaches Babessi town.

-Baba 1 has one of the highest population density with a population of over 35000.
+Baba 1 has one of the highest population density with a population of over 45000 After Bambalang village.
 The village is at present suffering from rural exodus, as most of the inhabitants have moved to big cities like Bamenda, Douala and Yaounde.